 Because of this antioxidant profile, rosemary extracts are valued by formulators seeking plant-derived cosmetic ingredients with both functional and botanical appeal.
 Products in this collection feature rosemary-related antioxidant materials suitable for cosmetic formulation, ingredient research, and botanical skincare development.

-Rosemary Skin Regeneration Compounds: Carnosic Acid & Rosmarinic Acid
+Carnosic Acid and Rosmarinic Acid

 Why are rosemary antioxidants used in skincare ingredients?